Isla Vista, California: 1960s and 1970s

-A student group known as the "IV League," organized itself to take civic responsibility for Isla Vista, and coordinated street parties, meetings with the deputies, cleanups, and planting of street trees.
+A student group known as the "IV League" organized itself to take civic responsibility for Isla Vista and coordinated street parties, meetings with the deputies, cleanups, and planting of street trees.
 The IV League was viewed as too moderate and lost influence.

 The Bank of America building was burned by rioting students on February 25, 1970.
-Tensions escalated after students were walking back after listening to a speaker opposed to the Vietnam War when the police beat and arrested a student.
-According to Cril Payne, author of Deep Cover, a history of his career in the FBI, the FBI was very active in Santa Barbara and the charge of "students" that resulted in the burning of the Bank of America was a COINTELPRO FBI operation.
-Kevin Moran, a student who put out a fire in the temporary Bank of America during a riot in April 1970 was killed by police fire, and during a June 1970 riot Los Angeles County sheriff's deputies ran amok, prompting criticism from William F. Buckley, Jr., the conservative commentator.
+Tensions escalated after students were walking back after listening to a speaker opposed to the Vietnam War, when the police beat and arrested a student.
+According to Cril Payne, author of Deep Cover, a history of his career in the FBI, the FBI was very active in Santa Barbara, and the charge of "students" that resulted in the burning of the Bank of America was a COINTELPRO FBI operation.
+Kevin Moran, a student who put out a fire in the temporary Bank of America during a riot in April 1970, was killed by police fire, and during a June 1970 riot, Los Angeles County sheriff's deputies ran amok, prompting criticism from William F. Buckley, Jr., the conservative commentator.

-At sometime on the night of July 4–5, 1970, three men in sleeping bags on the beach near the UCSB Campus Point were attacked by three men with axes or a machete and knives.
+At some time on the night of July 4–5, 1970, three men in sleeping bags on the beach near the UCSB Campus Point were attacked by three men with axes or a machete and knives.
 Two of the victims died at the scene and the third victim, Thomas M. Hayes, somehow survived the attack and told authorities at least one of his attackers was Asian.
 No money or jewelry was taken from the victims, so robbery was not a motive.
 Five other murders on nearby beaches happened between February 1970 and June 1972, three of which occurred in Santa Barbara, and two of which occurred in Isla Vista.

 In the early 1970s, state officials created municipal advisory councils to deal with civil unrest in urban settings, by giving unincorporated communities quasi-representation in policy decisions to provide standard municipal services.
 Santa Barbara was among the first counties in the state the use them.